A7bari/RunWave/readme.md

 The core functionality of a code execution system is to allow users to submit code, execute it on a server, and return the results.
 This type of system is commonly found in online coding platforms, where users can practice and test their code without setting up a local development environment.

-This project is inspired by the penitervew's video on youtube: _Design a Code Execution System | System Design_. take a look at the video [here](https://www.youtube.com/watch?v=TOyD-5QgpuE)
+The penitervew's video on YouTube inspires this project: _Design a Code Execution System | System Design_. take a look at the video [here](https://www.youtube.com/watch?v=TOyD-5QgpuE)

 ### Some of the key requirements for such a system include: